What is PROHIBLUX?

 PROHIBLUX's premises: Carbon inequality

-A small number of people at the very top of the global wealth pyramid have a disproportionatly large carbon footprint compared to everyone else.
-On average, people emit about 6.6 tCO2e per year.
-Members of the top 0.1% of the world's population, a small club of just over 8 million people geographically dispersed around the world, the poorest of whom have less than $3 million in economic assets, average a carbon footprint of more than 450 tCO2e per year - their combined emissions account for more than 7% of global greenhouse gas (GHG) emissions, or more than the emissions from the entire global aviation and shipping sectors (World Inequality Report 2022).
-Nearly two-thirds of these emissions are due to the investment activities of this global elite.
-The rest is mainly the result of their consumption emissions, much of which comes from owning and using private jets, motor yachts, gigantic houses and high-emitting road vehicles.
-And of course, the higher up the global wealth pyramid we go, the more staggering these figures become.
-For example, the consumption emissions (excluding investments!) of some billionaires have been estimated at 10,000 tCO2e per year (Barros and Wilk 2021).
+A small number of people at the top of the global wealth pyramid have a disproportionately large carbon footprint compared to everyone else.
+On average, people emit around 6.6 tonnes of CO₂ equivalent (tCO₂e) per year.
+However, members of the top 0.1% of the world's population have an average carbon footprint of over 450 tCO₂e per year.
+Moreover, their combined emissions account for over 7% of global greenhouse gas (GHG) emissions, which is more than the emissions from the entire global aviation and shipping sectors combined.
+This exclusive club comprises just over 8 million people, who are geographically dispersed around the world.
+The poorest among them have less than $3 million in economic assets (World Inequality Report 2022).
+Nearly two-thirds of the emissions from the top 0.1% of emitters are due to investment activities.
+The rest mainly result from personal consumption, much of which comes from owning and using private jets, motor yachts, large houses and high-emission road vehicles.
+Of course, the higher up the global wealth pyramid we go, the more staggering these figures become.
+For instance, some billionaires' consumption emissions (excluding investments!) have been estimated at 10,000 tCO₂e per year (Barros and Wilk 2021).

 On the one hand, the emissions of the very rich are an obstacle to ambitious climate mitigation compatible with the objectives of the Paris Agreement (UNFCCC 2015), recently reaffirmed in the Dubai Stocktake (UNFCCC 2023), to limit the increase in global warming to between 1.5 °C and 2 °C above pre-industrial levels.
 On the other hand, the emissions of the very rich raise serious distributional issues in terms of managing a scarce carbon budget, i.e. the sustainable emissions compatible with the above mitigation targets.
 For example, the consumption emissions of the world's top 0.1% are 77 times higher than the global average per capita emissions that would need to be achieved by 2030 to meet the Paris goals, while the emissions of the poorest 50% of the world's population (living mainly in developing and emerging countries) are already below this sustainable average, and those of the middle 40% (living in large numbers also in developed countries) are only twice the sustainable average (Stockhom Environment Institute 2023).
 We can also say that the emissions of the very rich are so disproportionate compared to the rest of the world's population that if everyone else disappeared, this global elite of 8 million people alone would consume the carbon budget compatible with the 1.5 C target by the end of this century (see Lamboll et al. 2023).